 The bacon cheeseburger at Jerusalem's Crave is the best in the country, James Oppenheim boasts.
 Those are fighting words coming from the co-owner of a kosher restaurant, where swine is eschewed and dairy kept away from meat.
-But the Sam I Am sliders arrive perfectly medium rare—pink, juicy, and flavorful—with vegan cheese, lamb bacon and an egg on top.
+But the Sam I Am sliders arrive perfectly medium rare—pink, juicy, and flavourful—with vegan cheese, lamb bacon and an egg on top.

 He might be right.